Coronavirus Job Retention Scheme - 80% of salary for furloughed employees

 The grant will cover 80% of furloughed employees' wages and salaries, and will permit the recovery of up £2,500 of salary per month.
 In addition, the grant will repay the associated Employer’s National Insurance and the minimum employer’s automatic enrolment pension.
 If an employer pays more than the 3% statutory minimum, based on pensionable qualifying earning over £6,240 (2020-21 rates), on those wages and salaries then the excess will not be refunded under the scheme.
 The 80% grant is not a loan and it is not repayable to HMRC.

 Employers will be able to claim the higher of either:

 the amount an employee earned in the same month last year

-the average of an employee’s monthly earnings from the last year.
+the average of an employee’s monthly earnings for the 2019-20 tax year.

 If an employee is employed for less than a year, employers will claim for an average of an employee’s monthly earnings since they started work.
 The same arrangements apply if an employee’s monthly pay varies such as if they are on a zero-hour contract.

 Bonuses, commissions and fees are not included as part of your monthly earnings.